Telangana IT exports clock 13 per cent growth at Rs 1.45 lakh cr in FY21 | Business

 Rama Rao noted that Telangana attracted several marquee companies such as Amazon Web Services, Goldman Sachs, and MassMutual last year.

-According to the report, Amazon Data Services is setting up three Data Centres in Fab City, Pharma City and Chandanvelly in Telangana with an investment of Rs 20,761 Crores (USD2.77 bn).
+According to the report, Amazon Data Services is setting up three data centres in Fab City, Pharma City and Chandanvelly in Telangana with an investment of Rs 20,761 crore (USD 2.77 bn).

 Telangana has always been on the forefront of promoting the use and development of new-age technologies like AI, ML, Drones and Blockchain not only as business opportunities, but as torchbearers of innovation within the government, the minister said.